 - Collaborate with printing houses

 If you feel like you lack the time or technical skill, you can work with garment printers.
 They take your design and do the rest of the work for you.
 They make use of a variety of methods at different price points so that you can get a silkscreened shirt or a printed one.
-If you want to add extra customisation for a more textured look, some companies also offer embroidered designs.
-After they create your shirts, they will ship them to your door.
+If you want to add extra customisation for a more textured look, some companies such as Mato & Hash also tend to offer embroidered designs.
+Besides, after they create your shirts, they would also ship them to your door.
 For small businesses, this is probably the easiest way to produce your graphic tees in bulk.
 They source everything from shirts to ink/paint.

 With these three different ways, you can find one that suits your ability and budget best.
 Say goodbye to mass-produced designs and wear your unique creations.